 - Provide the incarcerated parent with their children’s address

 Incarceration places a person’s life on hold and therefore, they need some time to get back on their feet after they’re released.
-If you were recently released from custody and you have an open child support case, it is worth the time to contact a family law attorney to get all legal affairs in good order.
+If you were recently released from custody and you have an open child support case, it is worth the time to contact an attorney to get all legal affairs in good order.